 Aggressive playstyles have had their share of scrutiny.
 Last Worlds 2016, Albus Nox Luna made history by becoming the first Wildcard team to enter the Knockout stage.
 When a team from Russia manages to take a game off the ROX Tigers, everyone pays attention.
 Exhibiting champion prowess and unexpected aggression at unexpected times, the question remains: Will Wildcard regions’ success always be defined by aggression?
 How far can it take them?

 GAM’s micro moves definitely stood up to the best in the world and they did our region proud by taking single-games off teams from major leagues.
-While making the first move and securing kills for objectives may work very well in SEA, it seems that a little more subtly is required to excel on the international stage.
+While making the first move and securing kills for objectives may work very well in SEA, it seems that a little more subtlety is required to excel on the international stage.
 Not everything that flies requires jet fuel.
 Sometimes, all that’s needed on the path to victory is a hot air balloon.